 New Jersey's largest city plans to test Universal Basic Income program

-New Jersey’s largest city plans to test whether universal basic income is feasible, making it the latest government to flirt with a program that would guarantee income for all residents whether or not they have a job.
+New Jersey’s largest city plans to test whether universal basic income is feasible, making it the latest government to flirt with a program that would guarantee income for residents whether or not they have a job.

 Newark Mayor Ras Baraka announced his decision last week to create a task force and pilot program to study whether the program is possible.